 - Select On the <ordinal><unit> and select the applicable options, for example, "On the first weekend day." - 19.
-In the At box, type or select the time at which the synchronization is to begin.

-- 20. In the Recurrence Range area, specify the duration of the scheduled recurrence. - a.
+In the At box, type or select the time at which the synchronization is to begin. - 20.
+In the Recurrence Range area, specify the duration of the scheduled recurrence. - a.
 In the Starting box, type or select the first date on which the synchronization is to occur. - b.
 In the Ending area, select one of the following: - Never end. - End after n occurrences.
 Type the number of times the synchronization is to occur. - End by.
 Type or select the date on which the scheduled recurrence is to end. - 21.
 Click the Field Definition tab.
 This tab enables you to define the correlation between ETM Directory Listing fields and the attributes that exist in the LDAP server.
 A given LDAP attribute may not be mapped to more than one Directory field.
 The URI Directory field, which can contain up to 5 URIs, can be mapped to a single LDAP attribute, but that attribute can be multi-valued; the importer can extract up to 5 URIs from the specified attribute.

-General LDAP Server Synchronization Field Definition Directory Field Import?
-LDAP Attribute Identifier Last Name First Name givenName telephoneNumber Phone Number Site Department departmentNumber Location roomNumber Authorization Number Email mail Mail Code postalCode Comments Extension Type(s) Department # Cost Center Cell URI Apply Revert Delete Print
+General LDAP Server Synchronizal tion Field Definition

+Directory Field Import?
+LDAP Attribute Identifier

+Last Name sn

+First Name givenName

+Phone Number telephoneNumber

+Site I

+Department departmentNumber

+Location roomNumber

+Authorization Number

+Email mail

+Mail Code postalCode

+Comments

+Extension Type(s)

+Custom 1

+Custom 2

+Custom 3

+URI

+Apply Revert Delete Print Help

-For instructions for changing the default field mappings, see "Mapping Directory Fields to Default LDAP Attribute Fields" in the ETM® System Technical Reference.
+For instructions for changing the default field mappings, see "Mapping Directory Fields to Default LDAP Attribute Fields" in the ETM[®] System Technical Reference.
 Null values do not override data already in a record in the ETM Directory.